 Children receive inclusive quality first teaching (QFT) which may include the provision of differentiated classwork.
-Some children at this level may be on a monitoring list (Appendix 2), their progress being carefully tracking and reviewing.
+Some children at this level may be on a monitoring list (Appendix 2), their progress being carefully tracked and reviewed.

 Level 2:

 Additional School Intervention